vnglst/onsland/README.md

 # Ons Land

-How do we use our land in the Netherlands?
-This webpage visualizes land use in the Netherlands.
+I created a visualization to show how we use our land in the Netherlands.
+Much of our public discourse revolves around land use—housing crisis, sustainable farming, more solar energy?
+It's all about the land.
 Each hexagon represents 0.06% (26.647 hectares) of land of the Netherlands.
 The color of the hexagon indicates the type of land use.

+You can find this visualization, how it was made, and the data sources on my website: https://koenvangilst.nl/labs/ons-land

 ![Screenshot of the webpage](./version-wageningen-4.png)